kyleliang919/Interval-bound-propagation-pytorch/README.md

 It's clear that the objective proposed is harder and it's not separable after transformations by convolutional layers.

 ## Derivative works
-Attempting to achieve similar performance with, I speculate that we might need a "tighter" objective than the one proposed.
+Attempting to achieve similar performance with limited resource, I speculate that we might need a "tighter" objective than the one proposed.
 On the side, I also tried a "tighter" version of IBP by constraining the weights of some layers to be non-negative and ues convex polygon in the last layer.

 Also sometimes Spectral Normalization seems to be able to stablize the robust training by regulating the lipschitz constant.